-The string library has an extra function: string.explode(s[,m]).
+The string library has a few extra functions like string.explode(s[,m]).
 This function returns an array containing the string argument s split into sub-strings based on the value of the string argument s.
 The second argument is a string that is either empty (this splits the string into characters), a single character (this splits on each occurrence of that character, possibly introducing empty strings), or a single character followed by the plus sign + (this special version does not create empty sub-strings).
-The default value for sign + (this special version does not create empty sub-strings).
-The default value for sign + (this special version does not create empty sub-strings) as it would be if this function was written in <math>sign + (this special version does not create empty sub-strings).
+The default value for s is '+' (multiple spaces).
+Note: s is not hidden by surrounding braces as it would be if this function was written in s